Nashville cruises to Class 1A sectional track championship

 Nashville senior Gayvn Lietz won the pole vault and 110 meter hurdles as the Hornets ran away with the title Friday at the Class 1A Nashville Class 1A Track and Field Sectional

-Also winning titles for Nashville were Tabor Kozuszek in the high jump with an effort of 6-feet and the Hornets 1,600 and 3,200 mketer relay teams.
+Also winning titles for Nashville were Tabor Kozuszek in the high jump with an effort of 6-feet and the Hornets 1,600 and 3,200 meter relay teams.

 Althoff, which placed thir din the team competition with 57 points, won the 400 meter relay andlso advanced to the Class 1A state finals, May 23-25, in the 800 and 1,600 meter relays.
 The top two athletes in each event and any others equaling state qualifying stanards, move on to the state meet at O’Brien Stadium in Charleston.